Battle of Portlester

 The Battle of Portlester took place on 7 August 1643 near the town of Ballivor, Leinster in Ireland as part of the Irish Confederate Wars.
-It was fought between the Ulster Army under Owen O'Neill and a largely Protestant government force from Dublin under Lord Moore, with both sides proclaiming their basic loyalty to Charles I. The battle consisted primarily of an exchange of artillery fire in which Moore was killed and his army driven off, giving the Confederates victory.
+It was fought between Irish Confederates under Owen Roe O'Neill and a Protestant Royalist force from Dublin under Lord Moore.
+The battle consisted primarily of an exchange of artillery fire in which Moore was killed and his army driven off, giving the Confederates victory.

 Background

 The Irish Rebellion of 1641 led to the formation of the Catholic Confederation and the 1641 to 1653 Irish Confederate Wars.
 Charles and his opponents in Parliament approved the recruitment of an army to suppress the rising, led by the Earl of Ormonde, a Protestant Royalist.
 However, the ongoing tensions between the two sides resulted in the outbreak of the First English Civil War in August 1642;Ormonde could no longer receive reinforcements or money from England, and by early 1643 the Confederacy held most of Ireland, with the exception of Ulster, Dublin and Cork City.

 During the summer of 1643, O'Neill's Ulster Army had moved south into Leinster following their defeat at the Battle of Clones.
 Alongside local Confederate forces they captured a series of Protestant-garrisoned towns notably Ballybeg where they seized a large quantity of supplies and Protestant hostages.
 O'Neill force was reinforced with troops from County Longford under Richard O'Farrell.
 The plundering of the area by O'Neill's forces led to intense hostility from local Catholic inhabitants against the Ulster Army which was to become a recurring feature during the war.

 Portlester was a small settlement in County Meath, east of Ballivor and southwest of Trim, which was held by royalist Protestant forces.
 O'Neill's troops besieged Portlester Castle, bringing up artillery to pound the defences.
 The defenders eventually decided to abandon their position by escaping to safety across the nearby river.